TamasAcs/Emporium_quote/README.md

 Added some animations to it and adjusted some ui features
 3) Given more time what would you further improve?
 Could be more interactions or better design throughout

+(I had issues with my VSCode connecting to Github, so I had to upload from PC- also could not commit because of this reason.
+Hope it will not be a big issue in the task review.
+Thank you!)